Discover the Fragrant World of Sabé Masson

 What inspired you to create your own line of perfumes?

 Aroma is an essential sense.
 I had the feeling that there were many explorations and innovations possible in the world of perfume.

 How are Soft Perfumes different from traditional liquid perfumes?

-The composition of Solid Soft Perfumes is alcohol-free, and is made without ingredients that are aggressive to the skin.
+The composition of Solid Soft Perfumes is alcohol-free and is made without ingredients that are aggressive to the skin.
 The application is different too; solid perfume rolls onto the skin, onto the pressure points in particular.
 Soft Perfumes pique the imagination: each fragrance is designed to take the wearer on a pure olfactory journey.
-The Soft Perfumes Liquides are a true perfume created by perfume artisans.
-These perfumes are made from an alcohol-free and surfactant-free base, meaning they don’t have any components that are aggressive to the skin or ease photosensitization (with 10% of concentration of perfume).
+The Soft Perfumes Liquids are a true perfume created by perfume artisans.
+These perfumes are made from an alcohol-free and surfactant-free base, meaning they don’t have any components that are aggressive to the skin or ease photosensitization (with 10% of the concentration of perfume).
 The perfumers create the fragrance.
 There are perfumes which are evocations or mono fragrances, not created by perfumers but chosen from a database of scents.
 For example, a perfume of Orange Blossom or Patchouli does not exist.
 Nobody creates this, there is no olfactory composition – they are single aromas from nature.